-- ➤ CPA is a global disease but prevalence data show some variability in frequency, depending in part on local pulmonary TB incidence and probably COPD prevalence.
-More prevalence studies are required. - The impact of HIV infection on prevalence and diagnosis is not well studied.

-- Substantial numbers of smear negative TB cases don't have TB but have CPA; some have dual infection. - > Dual mycobacterial (TB and NTM) infections are difficult to manage and need more study and new non-interacting antifungal agents.
-Outcomes are worse - A new lateral flow assay for Aspergillus IgG antibody is now available and could transform diagnosis. - ➤ Oral antifungal therapy is partially successful (~60%), but both antifungal tolerance and azole resistance occur in a minority of patients, but are problematic to manage. - Antifungal therapy before and during resection surgery reduces the chance of relapse. - Progression rates vary and some patients need intensive therapy, others are stable for long periods.
+- CPA is a global disease but prevalence data show some variability in frequency, depending in part on local pulmonary TB incidence and probably COPD prevalence.
+More prevalence studies are required, but millions are affected. - > The impact of HIV infection on prevalence and diagnosis is not well studied. - Substantial numbers of smear negative TB cases don't have TB but have CPA; some have dual infection. - Dual mycobacterial (TB and NTM) infections are difficult to manage and need more study and new non-interacting antifungal agents.
+Outcomes are worse. - A new lateral flow assay for Aspergillus IgG antibody is now available and could transform diagnosis. - Oral antifungal therapy is partially successful (~60%), but both antifungal tolerance and azole resistance occur in a minority of patients and are problematic to manage. - Antifungal therapy before and during resection surgery reduces the chance of relapse. - Progression rates vary and some patients need intensive therapy, others go into remission and remain stable for long periods.

-David Denning The University of Manchester and GAFFI September 2021
+David Denning The University of Manchester and GAFFI February 2023